Skip to content

 Not all VA claims need a nexus letter for the claim to be approved.
 Here are three questions that can help you decide if you need one:

-1. Do you have a current diagnosis of Arthritis that was diagnosed while you were still in service and is it in your military medical records along with supporting evidence?
+1. Do you have a current diagnosis of arthritis that was diagnosed while you were still in service and is it in your military medical records along with supporting evidence?
 If yes, you probably don’t need a nexus letter.

 2. Are you filing for a secondary claim, or are you filing a claim that was previously denied based on not being service-connected?
 If yes, you should consider getting a nexus letter.